Lead Paint

 You can also, at a lower cost, buy a lead test kit at a local hardware or home store.
 These can be a good first step in determining if there is lead present, but directions must be followed precisely.

-(Sample Test Kits)
+(Sample Test Kit)

 Preventing Lead Exposure